-Rampe and Zapf (1997) claim to have resolved the problem of Bach’s Fiauti d’echo called for in Brandenburg Concerto 4, BWV 1049.
-They argue that the ‘echo flute; comprised a pair of recorders in f’ joined together in some way, each with different bore and voicing and thus with different tonal characteristics.
-An example of what may have been just such an instrument, in which to recorders are joined by a frame at head and foot, survives at the Grassi Museum für Musikinstrumente, Leipzig, made by an anonymous Saxon maker.
-However, this example comprises two soprano recorders in d’ and is hence unsuitable for Bach’s composition.
+Martin (1989, 1994 & 1996) suggested that Bach’s Fiauti d’echo called for in Brandenburg Concerto 4, BWV 1049 may have comprised two instruments somehow joined together, each voiced differently.
+Subsequently, Rampe and Zapf (1997) noted that just such an instrument by an anonymous Saxon maker, in which two recorders are joined by a frame at head and foot, survives at the Grassi Museum für Musikinstrumente, Leipzig.
+However, this example comprises two soprano recorders in d’ and is thus unsuitable for Bach’s composition.

 Two recent attempts to recreate the effect of echo flutes are worthy of mention here.
 The first, featuring Dutch recorder players Hanneke van Proosdij and Andrew Levy makes use of alto echo flutes constructed along the lines of the Grassi Museum instrument.